windyinsc/wunderground-cli/README.md

 ## Installation

-Since the application is written for node.js installing is pretty easy.
-Fork or download the code and switch to the working folder, then just type the following command in your shell:
+Since the application is written for node.js installing is pretty forward.
+You should install it globally, so you can use the CLI:

 ```
 npm install wunderground-cli -g